 The integration of the second term is extended by a Dirac delta function.
 However this distribution can only be symmetrized with respect to the $\widetilde{z}^{(\lt)}$ integration in contrast to the calculation in \ref{app3.1} and \ref{app3.2}.
 We add and subtract a Dirac delta function for the integration over $\widetilde{z}^{(\rt)}$.
 Collecting these steps we find

 with $\delta^{(2)}(z)=\delta(x)\delta(y)$.

-The minus sign in front of $\delta^{(2)}(\widetilde{z}_{i}^{(\rt)}-z_1^*)$ is needful to construct the chirality distribution over the real eigenvalues.
+The minus sign in front of $\delta^{(2)}(\widetilde{z}_{i}^{(\rt)}-z_1)$ is needful to construct the chirality distribution over the real eigenvalues.
 Thereby we need the following relation \cite{Splittorff:2011bj} between the real eigenvalues of $D_\W+m\eins_{2n+\nu}$, $\lambda_i^{(\W)}+m$, and the eigenvalues of $D_5+m\gamma_5$, $\lambda_i^{(5)}(m)$,

 where $\psi_i$ is the eigenvector to the eigenvalue $\lambda_i^{(\W)}$ of $D_\W$.
 The right hand side of Eq.~\eref{a3.3.4} is the chirality of the corresponding eigenvector.
-Since the eigenvectors of the complex eigenvalues have vanishing chirality Eq.~\eref{a3.3.4} is only applicable to the real modes of $D_\W$.
+Since the eigenvectors of the complex eigenvalues have vanishing chirality, Eq.~\eref{a3.3.4} is only applicable to the real modes of $D_\W$.
 The following short calculation will show the connection between the chiral distribution over the real eigenvalues and the third term in Eq.~\eref{a3.3.3},

 Hereby we have to understand the whole calculation, in particular the limit of the imaginary increment $\imath\varepsilon$, in a weak sense.
 The complex conjugated pairs of the integration variables in the third term of Eq.~\eref{a3.3.3} do not contribute.
-We recognize this by expanding the second determinant in the two point weights and the first determiant in the Dirac delta distribution such that we consider the integral
+We recognize this by expanding the second determinant in the two-point weights and the first determinant in the Dirac delta distribution such that we consider the integral